Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Greek yogurt tuna salad sandwich on plate with chips and celery

 And greek yogurt is a fun addition with so many nutritious benefits.
+We have so many favorites when it comes to greek yogurt recipes.

 sarah schlichter drinking smoothie on kitchen counter

-Why the Dietitian Loves this Recipe
+Why the Dietitian Loves Tuna Salad with Greek Yogurt

-Lunch can be easy for me to gloss over, when working from home.
-I love to make this creamy tuna salad with greek yogurt on Sunday, and have it for lunch on Monday and Tuesdays for a healthy, no-think meal!
+“Lunch can be easy to skip or gloss over.
+I love to make this healthy tuna salad sandwich with greek yogurt on Sunday, and have it for lunch on Monday and Tuesdays for a healthy, no-think meal!”

-This tuna salad with yogurt uses easy-to-find, wholesome ingredients!
+THIS tuna salad with yogurt uses easy-to-find, wholesome ingredients!

 • High in omega 3’s – Canned tuna is a great source of healthy fats, like omega-3 fatty acids, protein and micronutrients, like calcium and zinc!
 It’s one of the best budget-friendly sources of high nutrition.
 Eating this twice a week can help you get your recommended 2 servings/week of seafood.